40 villagers from Abbeydorney in County Kerry stage a picket outside the tribunal of inquiry into the Kerry babies case in Tralee.

 The murder charge was dropped later that year and a tribunal was set up to investigate Gardaí handling of the case.
 The picket came the day after the tribunal had interrogated Joanne Hayes for five days, during which she collapsed several times and had to be sedated.

-Tom MacSweeney reports for RTÉ News on 23 January 1985.
+An RTÉ News report broadcast on 23 January 1985.
+The reporter is Tom MacSweeney.